theothernt/AerialViews/README.md

 * If you use a Nvidia Shield, please [follow their instructions on how to enable (or confirm) that Dolby Vision playback is possible](https://www.nvidia.com/en-us/shield/support/shield-tv/enable-dolby-vision-hdr10-on-shield/)

-* Confirm that Dolby Vision playback works in other apps like Netflix, Disney+, Amazon Prime Video.
+* Confirm that Dolby Vision playback works in other apps like Netflix, Disney+, Amazon Prime Video - typically a Dolby Vision logo appears on the TV when this mode is activated

 <br/>